alexamy/nitrohydra/README.md

 # nitrohydra

-A multi-monitor wallpaper picker for X11.
+A multi-monitor wallpaper picker for X11 GNOME-based desktop environments.

 > [!WARNING]
 > **Tested only on Cinnamon DE.
 Should work on Gnome and MATE too.**